Far Cry 4: Plot

 However, the Golden Path's newfound momentum is threatened by deep divisions between its commanders, Sabal, who favors traditional values, and Amita (Janina Gavankar), who argues for progress, which includes relying heavily on producing drugs for export.
 Ajay is forced to intervene on several occasions, with his decisions influencing the direction the Golden Path takes.
 The first governor to fall is De Pleur, after Noore helps Ajay find a way to infiltrate De Pleur's stronghold, allowing the rebellion to capture him.
 Amita and Sabal later task Ajay with confronting and killing Noore.
 She dies in her fighting arena, either with Ajay killing her, or with Noore committing suicide upon learning Pagan had her family executed years beforehand.

 As the Golden Path secures Kyrat's southern provinces, Ajay is contacted by Willis Huntley (Alain Goulem), a CIA agent who offers intelligence for the rebels and pages from his father's diary in exchange for killing Yuma's lieutenants.
 After Ajay kills several of them, Huntley admits they were in fact CIA assets, and that he was sent to clean up after the CIA as the agency did not see Pagan as a threat anymore.
-Huntley betrays Ajay to Pagan just as the Golden Path prepare to push into Northern Kyrat.
+Huntley betrays Ajay to Pagan just as the Golden Path prepares to push into Northern Kyrat.

 Ajay ends up in Yuma's mountain prison, where he is drugged and suffers terrifying hallucinations, but manages to escape.
-In the process, he finds out that Yuma has started despising Pagan, primarily because of his affections toward Ajay's late mother.
+In the process, he finds out that Yuma has started despising Pagan, primarily because of his affection toward Ajay's late mother.
 The Golden Path pushes into the north, and while Ajay attempts to reconnect with another faction of the rebels, Pagan, aware of Yuma's plotting against him, betrays Yuma to the Golden Path.
-Ajay is drawn into a confrontation with her and prevails, but tensions between Amita and Sabal reach new heights, and Ajay is forced to make a final decision as to who will lead the Golden Path.
+Ajay is drawn into a confrontation with her and prevails, but tensions between Sabal and Amita reach new heights, and Ajay is forced to make a final decision as to who will lead the Golden Path.
 Whichever leader he chooses then sends Ajay to kill the other to prevent them from starting another civil war, and Ajay can choose to either kill them as ordered or let them go.
 With the Golden Path now united under a single leader, Ajay joins them for an attack on Pagan's fortress and pushes on alone to Pagan's palace while the Golden Path holds off the military.